- New To BattleTech?

 Then there’s presentation of information.
 There’s lots of occasions in the rules where an activity has a lot of modifiers or a list of conditionals to go with it.
 Whenever this was the case, the mods were separated out from the main text, instead of just burying them in a paragraph.
 That way the essential information, especially key numbers, leaps out at you.

 Finally, there’s segregation of information.
-We tried to keep the more unusual information segregated from the main rules, even if technically a weird rules section might go with a main rules section.
+We tried to keep the more unusual, rarely referenced information segregated from the main rules, even if technically a weird rules section might go with a main rules section.
 For example, Underwater Combat is in TW’s Combat section.
 To me, this was a big chunk of rules that rarely saw play and constantly got in the way when looking for something basic.
 So, we took the most basic elements of such oddball scenarios, covered that and only that in the relevant chapter (Movement or Combat), and then shunted the rest off to specialist sections.
 For example, movement in water of some sort is common, so that’s all in Movement.
 But fully submerged underwater combat is quite rare, so that just gets a quick mention in Combat and then you’re instructed to see The Battlefield chapter, which handles unusual environments.

 Similarly, skidding is clearly a movement rule.
 However, it only applies in urban environments, and then the bulk of it only really applies if you fail your skidding check.
 If you do though, you then need literally three and a half pages of content to resolve the result.
 In TW that sits like a brick in the Movement chapter (where it takes up five pages).
 For the Manual, instead there’s a brief mention in Movement that tells you that skidding exists, and even how to resolve a skid check, so that you don’t necessarily have to start page flipping.
 It’s only if you fail that check that you need to run off to the Urban Combat chapter, where all the skidding failure rules are now.
-I’d say 95% of the time the result is much more useful to the reader that’s just trying to find basic, everyday movement or other rules.
+I’d say 95% of the time the overall result is much more useful to the reader that’s just trying to find basic, everyday movement or combat rules.

 The most important change in this regard is how Weapons and Equipment are handled.
 In TW, these rules were in the middle of the Combat chapter.
 Further, a lot of the rules information for weapons in TW is only found on the Weapons and Equipment tables at the back, in footnotes.